More Interpreted Languages: Tcl, Lua, JavaScript, Io

 How to slice a subarray from an array.

-manipulate back of array
+manipulate back

 How to push or pop elements from the back an array.
 The return value of the pop command is the value of the item which is removed.